mtholyoke/jorge/README.md

 ## Future Work

-- Install with Composer

 - Tests (see [Testing Commands](https://symfony.com/doc/current/console.html#testing-commands) for example)

-- Better awareness of initial/current state: use APIs for Git, Lando, &c., instead of commands
+- Implement [Tools](src/Tool/Tool.md) for Git, Lando, &c., using APIs if possible, for better awareness of initial/current state

+- Refactor the execution to take advantage of the implemented tools

 - Option to stash or discard changes before a `git checkout`?